About The Program

 Who can I talk to about financial aid?

 RFUMS will make every attempt to assist students seeking financial aid.
 Visit the Financial Aid Office for more information.

 When are interviews held and does everyone get interviewed?

 Interviews are held once a month between September and February.
 As the number of applications far exceeds the number of available seats in the class, this is a competitive process and not all applicants are invited to interview.

 If my GPA is under 3.0 will I automatically be rejected?

 No, our minimum GPA is 2.75.
 We review all components of an application.
 Historically, students with a 3.0 or above are more likely to be successful in the admissions process.

 What is the RFUMS class size?

-Our class size is 65 students.
-RFUMS utilzes rolling admissions and encourages all applicants to apply early in the cycle for best consideration.
+Our class size is approximately 70 students.
+RFUMS utilizes rolling admissions and encourages all applicants to apply early in the cycle for best consideration.
 For more information, check out our Class Profile.